jpajukan/nlp-course/README.md

 TODO This is project...

-TODO This repository contains wikification in folder ...
-Google Books Ngram Viewer WSD Algorithm in folder ... final course report in PDF format in root folder.
+This repository contains wikification in folder for Wikification word disambiguation and Google Books Ngram Viewer WSD Algorithm code and test are in folder ngram.
+Final course report in PDF format in root folder.

 **NOTICE:** This project does not have any official connection to Google or Wikipedia, other than using tools they provide.